REDLANTERNDEV/REDLANTERNDEV/README.md

 <br/>

-I have been involved in coding for 4 years and am working towards becoming a full stack developer.
-I am actively engaged in projects and studies related to this field.
+I have been working in software development for 4 years, with a current focus on becoming a full-stack developer.
+I am actively involved in relevant projects and continuous learning in this field.

 * 🤝  I'm open to collaborating on Website Projects